Unable to come into our store? Get your spa maintenance products and accessories on Spa Pools Online. Details »

 Often with a dramatically lower sticker price than a new model, a used spa can seem like a great investment.
 But as you scroll through the classifieds looking for the best deals in your area, keep in mind that buying used does come with many trade-offs.
 Before you meet with a seller, there are a few questions you may want to ask, and some things you may want to consider.

-The benefits of buying used spa pools
+What are the benefits of buying a used spa pool?

-Generally speaking, buying used can mean paying far less for quality items, often in mint or as-new condition.
+Buying used can mean paying far less for quality items, often in mint or as-new condition.
 Browsing second-hand clothing, furniture, electronics and vehicles can grant you access to rare or unique things.

 The same is true for spa pools.
-While you may not find a spa with the latest mod-cons like fitness features or Bluetooth speakers, you may stumble upon an exciting and spectacularly-priced find.
+While you may not find a spa with the latest mod-cons like fitness features or speakers, you may stumble upon an exciting and spectacularly-priced find.
 Some second-hand spa pools are barely used.
 The owner has decided that the purchase wasn’t for them, or has not used it as much as they thought they would.
 Others may be well-loved, well-kept older models with a style all their own.
 If a high-quality spa pool is properly maintained, it can be expected to last through decades of continuous use.

-Advantages of buying used spa pool
+The main advantages of buying a used spa pool are:

 1. Cost savings: The first and most obvious benefit of buying a second-hand spa pool is to save money.
 Buying a used spa pool can be a far cheaper option than buying a new spa pool, and as mentioned above, if you choose wisely, you could find a machine that looks and performs like new!